 Try the new functionality today

-This feature is available to ALL Snyk users on free and paid plans.
+This feature is available to all Snyk users on free and paid plans.
 We are rolling out the feature steadily and the plan is to have it enabled on every account in a week or so.
 If you are an on-premises Snyk customer, please contact your account team to discuss our on-prem support options.
-If you’re not already a Snyk user, sign up for a free account here.

 Thanks to all of the beta users who provided valuable feedback on the features so far, and look out for lots of enhancements coming soon.
 Check out the documentation for the setup instructions to get started, and let us know what you think.